tiffaniortiz/ServiceNow-Incident-Form-/README.md

 # ServiceNow-Incident-Form-
 ServiceNow Incident Form Bool Values for High, Low, &amp; VIP priority.
+This was just something I made for fun, can be utilized in other ways!
 <img width="718" alt="Screenshot 2024-08-14 at 12 10 15 PM" src="https://github.com/user-attachments/assets/ef1c853b-f238-46d5-b68b-789275efbfe1">